In Memory of Elizabeth Howe, Salem, 1692: Analysis

 Knox felt that Look 20, the gold bodysuit, epitomised the collection's Egyptian elements.
 She suggested it resembled a "golden statuette of some ancient divinity" or perhaps a stereotypical gilded Egyptian sarcophagus.
 Gleason thought it "glowed like the sun", which she noted was revered in both ancient Egyptian and pagan practice.
 Bethune read Leane's headpieces as pagan symbols, while Wilson called them a "reminder of nocturnal sorcery".

 Authors have compared the collection to Widows in terms of its basis in McQueen's ancestry.
 Katherine Gleason considered it another instance of McQueen exploring the concept of persecution and stigmatisation.
 Caroline Spooner interpreted the show's aesthetic as using occult symbolism to present the "persecuted witches" as "exotic femmes fatales" instead of as victims.

 Esguerra and Hansen interpreted the dresses with beading resembling hair as symbolising freedom, feminine power, and temptation.
 For them, the image was a subversion of the practice of shaving or cutting the hair of suspected witches; conversely they also felt it resembled fire, invoking the European practice of burning witches at the stake.
 (Note: They note that this was a European practice; in America, witches were executed by hanging.)
 They compared these dresses to a series of woodblock prints by German expressionist Ernst Barlach, in which hair and witchcraft are visually linked.
 One depicts the mythological figure of Lilith.
 Traditionally portrayed as demonic, modern re-imaginings often consider her a "symbol of feminine strength"; Esguerra and Hansen felt McQueen was making a similar re-interpretation of witches with Elizabeth Howe.
 Although she acknowledged that McQueen was probably not thinking along these lines, Colleen Hill felt these dresses evoked the long-haired fairy tale character Rapunzel.

 Bethune found meaning in the leather items, especially the bustiers and moulded bodice.
 She felt the bustiers indicated "defiance against persecution", while the full-length bodice conversely "hinted at the suppression of religious freedoms".
-Catherine Evans described the leather bodice as an "object with agency" – a thing that, by its design, makes something happen in a particular way.
+Fashion theorist Catherine Evans described the leather bodice as an "object with agency" – a thing that, by its design, makes something happen in a particular way.
 In this case, the bodice's length and rigidity forces the wearer to walk in a restricted way.
-Ana Honigman described it as a way of reframing victimhood into a warrior state, with elements of "high-end BDSM kink"; her mouth both "silenced and ominously missing".
+Author Ana Honigman described it as a way of reframing victimhood into a warrior state, with elements of "high-end BDSM kink"; her mouth both "silenced and ominously missing".